 How Will the Courts Handle a Probation Violation?

-If you violate the terms of probation, the courts may choose to handle it in one or several ways.
+If you violate the terms of probation or there is a reasonable doubt, the California Courts may choose to handle it in one or several ways.
 Your unique circumstances, including your original offense and probation, may impact the court’s ruling.
 The courts will take several factors into account after your violation:

 - Your original offense and sentence